danibram/trustly-client/README.md

 ## Documentation

-Basically you should pass, the config object composed by:
+Basically to initialize, you should pass, the config object composed by:

 - [required] 'privateKeyPath': Path to you private key
 - [required] 'username': Your trustly api username